Abstract-Dex/Emotion-Detector/README.md

 ## Dataset

 The model is trained on the [Emotion Dataset](https://huggingface.co/datasets/emotion) which contains 60,000 records of labelled text data.
 Unlike most sentiment analysis datasets that involve just "positive" and "negative" polarities, this dataset contains six basic emotions: anger, fear, joy, love, sadness, and surprise.

+The deployment code for streamlit is in the `app.py` file.
+The model is trained in the `Emotion-Detector.ipynb` file.